jinyoungch/xyz/posts/thoughts/on-growth.md

 I have found myself navigating through a fair amount of career-related life changes since my last [/thoughts](../thoughts) entry.

 Few months after competing in [my first hackathon](https://devpost.com/software/cv_tailor), I started my first software engineering job at Babbel: the cross-platform language learning product.

-Although I started remotely from Asheville, I relocated to NYC earlier in February to work out of Babbel's US office.
+Although I started remotely from Asheville, I, along with my cat [Pecan](https://photos.app.goo.gl/uJpisfaPcUG4PWzy8), relocated to NYC earlier in February to work out of Babbel's US office.

 Maybe the reason why it took so long for me to return to this blog is that life has really picked up since I moved to the city.